 - Cross on the Trident: The Religious Patriotism of the Monastic Order of St Basil the Great in the Context of Nation Building in Ukraine, 1897-1914 / Koshulap Yuriy

-- Mark Antun de Dominis: A Prodigal Son / Anna Silovic
+- Mark Antun de Dominis: A Portrait of a Penitent / Anna Silovic

 - Ecumenicism and the Cold War / Tess Culp